dimitreOliveira/PodfAI/README.md

 # How to use
 1. Provide one or more files.
-2. Optionally customize the voices of the guest and host, you can [check the voice samples here.](https://cloud.google.com/text-to-speech/docs/voices)
+2. Optionally, customize the voices of the guest and host, you can [check out the voice samples here.](https://cloud.google.com/text-to-speech/docs/voices)
 3. Click on "Generate podcast" and wait a few moments.
-4. Play the audio and feel free to follow along the textual transcript.
+4. Play the audio, and feel free to follow along the textual transcript.

 # Examples